Twins-Divyanshu-Sharma/Mathril/README.md

 # ___MATHRIL___
 As light as addition, as hard as Calculus\
 \
 Mathril is a mathematics library for game programming in C++.
-Calculations are similar to regular mathematics (yes, thats right, no words mumbo jumbo like add subtract etc, only operator , only and only operators, even for getting length.
-Muhahahah).
-It heavily uses operator overloading with r-value reference.
-Equiped with this Mathril armor, you are now ready to face any danger lurking in world of game engine programming.
-Go forth, a new adventure awaits.
+It uses operator overloading with r-value reference which makes calculation more maths friendly.

 # Installation
 Just include Mahtril.h and Mathril.cpp from incsrc folder of this project, to your project